john-doe-123/ExamBasics/README.md

-# Solutions for the problems from the basic exams
+# Solutions for the problems in the basic exams